-Or Right-click on any feature and choose Set Range To [feature_name].
-To change the range coordinates to set the sub-range to match coordinates across two or more features Right click on the feature furthest to the left (or right) and select Set Left (or Right) EndPoint to [feature_name].
-Then scroll to the feature on the opposite end of the range and choose the opposite right- click command.
-Set Range to misc_feature Set Left EndPoint to misc_feature Set Right EndPoint to misc_feature
+Or...
+Right-click on any feature and choose Set Range To [feature\name].
+Right click on the feature furthest to the To change left (or right) and the range select Set Left coordinates (or Right) to set the EndPoint to Set Range to misc\feature sub-range [feature\name].
+Set Left EndPoint to misc\feature to match Then scroll to Set Right EndPoint to misc\feature coordinates the feature on across two the opposite end or more of the range and features choose the opposite rightclick command.